Varisck/UniAlgo/README.md

 ## Structure:
 Here is a list of the namspaces whit some of the main content in them.
 The top level namespace ``unialgo`` is divided in the following sub-namespaces:
 - utils: utility/helpers used in the library like:
+  - AlignedAlloc
+  - Succinct Data Structure:
     - Bitvectors, WordVectors
+    - RankHelper (Bitvectors)
-  - AlignedAlloc
+    - WaveletMatrix
 - pattern
   - Pattern matching algorithms
   - Data structures for pattern matching
+    - Suffix Arrays
+    - BWT
 - math
   - Dot product using simd
 - Perceptron: class implementing basic perceptron (Rosenblatt)

 ## Contributing
 I'm happy to receive and actively encourage code reviews.
-Constructive feedback not only improves the quality of the code but also provides an excellent opportunity to learn and enhance our understanding of C++ best practices.
+Constructive feedback not only improves the quality of the code but also provides an excellent opportunity to learn and enhance my understanding of C++, and C++ best practices.
 Feel free to share your insights, suggestions, and recommendations.

-This is the first official project where I use CMake.
+This is the first project where I use CMake.
 Help and suggestions are more than welcomed!

 ### Contact